Criticyl/ShaderRenderer/README.md

 * **GLFW**: Library for creating window contexts using OpenGL
 * **Glad**: Library for more Modern OpenGL functions
 * **GLM**: C++ Maths library.

+# Future Plans

+Planning on adding a GUI to it (With ImGui) so that shader files can be imported and exported.
+Eventually I do want to make this some kind of tool similar to Shadertoy where you can just mess around with making shaders.

+I also plan on adding a lot more uniforms to this, currently the only uniform added is time.